 Opportunities for physical activity and outdoor play are available for all children daily, regardless of age, as part of regular programming, weather permitting.
 Outdoor play areas include a variety of developmentally appropriate equipment and materials and are designed to facilitate exploration in a safe environment.

-The Youth Center also offer participation in the "Jr. Olympics", The Armed Forces Kids Run, "Pitch, Hit and Run", "Punt, Pass and Kick" competitions.
+The Youth Center also offers participation in the "Jr. Olympics", The Armed Forces Kids Run, "Pitch, Hit and Run", "Punt, Pass and Kick" competitions.

-The Youth Activities Center at Grand Forks AFB offers a wide variety of sports, leisure, educational and social programs planned by teams of caring knowledgeable professionals who plan developmentally-appropriate programs responsive to the unique needs, abilities, and interests of children.
+The Youth Activities Center at Grand Forks AFB offers a wide variety of sports, leisure, educational and social programs planned by teams of caring, knowledgeable professionals who plan developmentally-appropriate programs responsive to the unique needs, abilities, and interests of children.
 These Grand Forks AFB Youth Center professionals are trained to foster a sense of independence, trust, and responsibility within each child through understanding and respectful interactions.
-Programs are designed to support the ideas, cultures, and values.

 Activities and programs change monthly.
-It is best to call on 701-747-3151 for a current schedule of events.
+Please call the Youth Center at 701-747-3151 for a current schedule of events.
 The professional and passionate staff plan programs that focus on both individual and group interests of youth and teens.
 All staff members are continuously trained in CPR/First Aid and youth development.
-Activities focus on sports and fitness; education and career development; the arts, health, life skills, and character as well as leadership development.
+Activities focus on sports and fitness, education and career development, the arts, health, life skills, and character as well as leadership development.
 A variety of regular activities include field trips, fun nights, specialty camps, pre-teen activities, dance and karate instructional classes, clinics, and lock-ins.